univdev/react-developer-toolkit/README.md

 1. Open Visual Studio Code
 2. Go to the Extensions view (Ctrl+Shift+X)
-3. Search for "VSCode React Developer Toolkit"
+3. Search for "React Toolkit for Developers (or univdev)"
 4. Click Install

 ## Usage